Twipped/Kalendae/readme.md

     - Note that this property uses the `dayAttributeFormat` option, NOT the format option, for date strings.
     - Default is `null`.

-- `disableYearNav`: Disable the double-arrow year navigation.
-Default is `false`.
+- `useYearNav`: Include the double-arrow year navigation.
+Default is `true`.

 ###Advanced Behavior Options